5 Reasons Why You're Always Hungry

 The key to making your breakfast hold your appetite at bay until lunch is building a morning meal that contains both protein and carbs.
 “It’s important to combine some protein along with some complex carbohydrates to provide sustained energy throughout the morning,” says Bonnie Taub-Dix, MA, RD, a Long Island–based dietitian in private practice.
 Opt for no-fuss choices like a slice of cheese on whole-wheat bread, egg whites on toast, whole-grain cereal with low-fat milk, even half a turkey sandwich.

-3. Your diet is flawless but flavorless.
+3. Your meals are flawless but flavorless.

 If grilled chicken and steamed veggies are staples on your dinner plate, you could be headed for trouble.
 “If you don't switch up your menu, you’re going to get bored and eventually have difficulty sticking with your weight-loss plan,” says Lona Sandon, MEd, RD, assistant professor of clinical nutrition at the University of Texas Southwestern Medical Center in Dallas.